houby-studio/lazy-admin/scripts-definitions/README.md

 Possible values for definitions file:

+* **unique-definitions-key**: Unique name, preferably kebab-case, but is really up to you, just don't break javascript, various functions access specific definitions module by associative array names.
+**IMPORTANT**: All other keys are children of this one.
 * version: Very important, Lazy Admin compares this value when checking for updates.
 So when you release newer version of scripts definition file, you have to increment version to trigger update.
-* name: Unique name, preferably kebab-case, but is really up to you, just don't break javascript
 * icon: name of icon, if omitted, powershell icon is used
 * displayName: provided in languages you want to support, this is what user sees on side panel when filtering commands based on definitions/modules
 * description: provided in languages you want to support, this is what user sees on side panel below displayName when filtering commands based on definitions/modules